Inequality in Hollywood: Representation and opportunities

+Social movements surrounding gender inequality

 #MeToo

-In October 2017, the New York Times published an article about Harvey Weinstein, highlighting the sexual harassment accounts from many of the women actresses he worked with.
-Following the outbreak of this story, Alyssa Milano started the now viral Twitter hashtag #MeToo to encourage other sexual harassment victims to speak up.
+In October 2017, The New York Times published an article about Harvey Weinstein, highlighting the sexual harassment accounts from many of the women actresses he worked with.
+Following the outbreak of this story, Alyssa Milano started the now-viral Twitter hashtag #MeToo to encourage other sexual harassment victims to speak up.
 Several film, TV, and media production figures beyond Weinstein soon became involved in a number of latent sexual harassment accusations, including news anchor Matt Lauer, comedian Louis CK, and Disney producer John Lasseter.

-Investigations into Weinstein's and other high level executives’ harassment cases revealed that women actresses were threatened to perform sexual favors or be subjected to lewd, gender-based comments.
+Investigations into Weinstein's and other high-level executives' harassment cases revealed that women actresses were threatened to perform sexual favors or be subjected to lewd, gender-based comments.
 Tight control over networks of power and uses of silence agreements discouraged women to speak up about their treatment.
 Since October 2018, the hashtag has been retweeted 19 million times and has accompanied notable company boycotts and accused figures to resign or step out of the public eye.